 Stateness

 The state has a monopoly on the use of force over the entire territory of the country.
-The Kurdistan Workers’ Party (PKK) and the Gülen movement are considered to be the greatest security threats.
+While the PKK is still seen as a major security threat and military operations against its garrisons have continued, the Gülen movement seems to have been contained.

 Monopoly on the use of force

-According to Article 66 of the Turkish constitution, “everyone bound to the Turkish state through the bond of citizenship is a Turk.”
-Turkish nationality is thus based on a modern constitutional citizenship and not on ethnicity.
+Turkish nationality is based on modern constitutional citizenship and not on ethnicity.
+This is recognized under Article 66 of the Turkish constitution, which states that “everyone bound to the Turkish state through the bond of citizenship is a Turk.”
 However, despite the fact that all citizens are entitled to the same civil rights, and in spite of any discrimination based on cultural, religious or ethnic being outlawed, there remain widespread negative attitudes toward minority groups.
 Members of religious and ethnic minorities continue to be practically excluded from certain professional positions, such as civil servant and military officer.
-Hate speech and threats targeting religious or ethnic minorities, or vulnerable groups such as Roma remain a serious problem.

 The cultural rights of the Kurdish minority remain limited, including legal restrictions on the use of the Kurdish language in primary and secondary education.
 Public services are provided only in the Turkish language.
-The pressure on Kurdish media, cultural and language institutions continues.
-The removal from office of democratically elected mayors (in Diyarbakir, Van, Mardin and Kars) and their arbitrary replacement by unelected trustees appointed and controlled by the government has further restricted the cultural rights of Kurds.
-However, with the exception of militant Kurdish organizations, all Turkish citizens, including cultural, religious and ethnic minorities, accept the official concept of the Turkish nation-state.
+The pressure on Kurdish-language media outlets, as well as cultural and language institutions, continues.
+Despite these and other forms of repression, and with the exception of terrorist Kurdish organizations, all citizens – including cultural, religious and ethnic minorities – accept the official concept of the Turkish nation-state.

 State identity

-The top-down Islamization of the “New Turkey” has been one of the most significant changes attempted under Erdoğan.
-The government has not only used symbols and discursive references that encourage a more Islamic way of life in Turkey but has also actively pursued policies that have furthered the Islamization of the country.
-These policies have promoted religion and conservative “national moral” values and limited individual freedoms and rights.
-The increasing influence of Sunni Islam is felt in every aspect of social and cultural life, including in the education system, architecture, high taxes on alcohol and the repression of gender issues.
+Under Erdoğan’s rule, attempts to convert Türkiye into an Islamic and more conservative nation have continued.
+This top-down Islamization of society affects every aspect of policies and politics in Türkiye.
+The AKP and its close ally the ultranationalist MHP embrace symbols and discursive references that encourage a more Islamic way of life in Türkiye.
+Furthermore, they actively pursue policies promoting religion and conservative “national moral” values and limit individual freedoms and rights.
+The increasing influence of Sunni Islam is felt in every aspect of social and cultural life, including in education, architecture, the further marginalization of non-Muslim religious minorities, high taxes on alcohol and the repression of gender issues.

-Since 2006, the government has inaugurated a record number of mosques, with the number of mosques inaugurated each year rising from 78,608 in 2006 to 84,684 in 2020 (Diyanet).
-The number of mosques exceeds the number of schools in the compulsory education system in Turkey (68,589 schools in 2020).
-As of 2020, there are over 10,000 private courses for Quranic/Islamic teaching.
-In May 2019, Erdoğan inaugurated the country’s largest Grand Çamlica mosque (63,000 capacity).
-Since 2017, provincial and district muftis have been allowed to conclude civil marriages, which has undermined the secular civil code.
-Erdoğan’s decision to convert Istanbul’s Hagia Sophia into a mosque in July 2020 is another symbolic milestone in his attempt to remold Turkey in accordance with his Islamist vision.
+Since 2006, the government has inaugurated a record number of mosques, with the number of mosques rising from 78,608 in 2006 to 89,817 in 2022, according to Diyanet.
+The number of mosques exceeds the number of schools in the compulsory education system in Türkiye (70,383 schools in 2020).
+As of 2022, there are over 10,000 private Quranic/Islamic education courses.

 No interference of religious dogmas

-However, the government’s extensive purge since the July 2016 coup attempt has resulted in a deterioration in the quality of public administration.
-The partisanship, politicization, lack of meritocracy, lack of accountability and excessive presidential control at every level of the state machinery have led to an overall decline in the efficiency and quality of public administration.
+However, the government’s extensive purge since the July 2016 coup attempt has led to the deterioration in the quality of public administration.
+The partisanship, politicization, lack of meritocracy, lack of accountability and excessive presidential control at every level of the state machinery continue to affect the efficiency and quality of public administration.

-A lack of transparency in and oversight over public spending, and the excessive control of the executive over regulatory authorities (in particular over the central bank, which is now directly linked to the presidency) are key causes of concern.
-Lastly, the lack of institutional independence and lengthy review procedures cast serious doubt over the efficiency of the Inquiry Commission on the State of Emergency Measures, which is mandated to examine public servant dismissals in the aftermath of the failed coup (European Commission, 2020).
+A lack of transparency in and oversight over public spending and the excessive control of the executive over regulatory authorities (in particular over the central bank) are key causes of concern.

 Basic administration